Sherrie Westin is President of Sesame Workshop, the nonprofit educational organization behind Sesame Street.

 Westin was named a “Leading Global Thinker” by Foreign Policy Magazine and one of Fast Company’s “100 Most Creative People in Business” and was recognized with the Smithsonian’s “American Ingenuity Award”.
 A staunch advocate for addressing children’s needs, she regularly appears on major media outlets on the value of investing in early childhood development, especially for the most vulnerable children.

 Westin has held leadership positions in media, nonprofit, and public service.
 She was Assistant to the President for Public Liaison and Intergovernmental Affairs for President George H.W.
-Bush, Assistant Secretary for Public Affairs at the U.S. Department of Housing and Urban Development, and held senior positions at the ABC Television Network and U.S. News & World Report.
+Bush, Assistant Secretary for Public Affairs at the U.S. Department of Housing and Urban Development and held senior positions at the ABC Television Network and U.S. News & World Report.

 Westin is a graduate of the University of Virginia and holds an Honorary Doctorate from Concordia College in New York.
-She lives in Bronxville, New York with her husband David and her children, Lily and David.